WSCR (AM): 1930s

-On November 1, 1931, the Daily News sold WMAQ to the National Broadcasting Company.
+On November 1, 1931, the Daily News sold WMAQ to the National Broadcasting Company, and it became a key station in the NBC Radio Network for nearly six decades, and later started affiliates WMAQ-TV (channel 5) and WMAQ-FM (101.1 FM).
 The arrangement originally began as NBC becoming a partner in the station, co-owned with the Daily News.
 In May of the next year, NBC moved the station from the Daily News Building to the Merchandise Mart, where it had newly built a broadcasting center in 1930.
 WMAQ remained there until a 1989 move to the NBC Tower.
 WMAQ became a member of the NBC Red Network, later known as the NBC Radio Network, and remained affiliated with NBC well into the 1990s, even after the station was sold to Westinghouse Broadcasting.
-WMAQ was a key station in the NBC Radio Network for nearly six decades, and later started affiliates WMAQ-TV (channel 5) and WMAQ-FM (101.1 FM).

-On September 15, 1935, WMAQ once again changed transmitter sites.
-It relocated to Bloomingdale, with its power increasing from 5,000 watts to the maximum 50,000 watts.
-Clear channels were reassigned in 1934, with Illinois losing a frequency and Pennsylvania gaining it.
-Preserving its clear channel frequency for KYW meant Westinghouse needed to move it out of Chicago.
-So Westinghouse moved KYW east to Philadelphia in late 1934, leaving an unneeded transmitter building and site behind, which is where WMAQ relocated its transmitter.
+On September 15, 1935, WMAQ again changed transmitter sites, and relocated to Bloomingdale, with its power increasing from 5,000 watts to the maximum 50,000 watts.
+As part of the Federal Radio Commission's 1928 implementation of its General Order 40, the Clear channel frequency of 1020 kHz, in use by KYW, was reserved for the mid-Atlantic United States.
+Preserving its clear channel assignment meant Westinghouse needed to move KYW out of Chicago, so KYW was moved east to Philadelphia in late 1934, leaving an unneeded transmitter building and site behind, which is where WMAQ relocated its transmitter.
 WMAQ's new daytime signal provided secondary coverage to most of Illinois, including Peoria and Springfield.
 It also provided a strong signal to much of southern Wisconsin (with Milwaukee getting a city-grade signal) and almost half of Indiana.
 At night, it reached most of the eastern three-fourths of North America.